5jjCopter/EzWifibroadcast/Transmit-power-settings.md

 ### Setting transmit power
-- Login to the linux console
+- Login to the linux console (see [here](https://github.com/bortek/EZ-WifiBroadcast/wiki/Logging-into-the-linux-console) on how to do that)
-- type "rw" to make the filesystem writeable

 Atheros:
-- Type "mcedit /etc/modprobe.d/ath9k_hw.conf" or "nano /etc/modprobe.d/ath9k_hw.conf" (whichever editor you may prefer)

-Change the "txpower" parameter.
-Maximum value is 63, default is 58.
+- Type e.g. `txpower_atheros 50` to change txpower value to "50".
+Min. value is 1, max. value is 63, default is 58.

 Ralink:
-- Type "mcedit /etc/modprobe.d/rt2800usb.conf" or "nano /etc/modprobe.d/rt2800usb.conf" (whichever editor you may prefer)

-Change the txpower parameter.
-0 is default, maximum value is 4 (+4db), minimum value is -4 (-4db)
+- Type e.g. `txpower_ralink -2` to change txpower value to "-2".
+Min. value is -5, max. value is 5, default is 0.

+After setting transmit power, type `reboot` to restart and apply settings or `poweroff` if you want to powerdown the Pi.

 ### Determining the maximum transmit power settings for yet unknown wifi dongles
 - First, make sure wiring and power supply is good, if not, you _will_ get problems and badblocks